mastensg/windportal/planning.md

 Bugs

-- [ ] If Arduino is plugged, wp_firmata keeps running using 100% CPU.
+- [ ] If Arduino is unplugged, wp_firmata keeps running using 100% CPU.

 ## Deadlines